 - Launch two regional Urban Water Resilience Accelerators, in Africa and India, which advance the water resilience of 15 cities in each region.

-By Oct 2020, a Declaration on Climate Resilience, launched during the Mayors Forum and the Climate Adaptation Summit, supported by city networks (representing 150 cities).
+- Key 2021 deliverables: By Jan 2021, a Declaration on Climate Resilience, launched during the Mayors Forum and the Climate Adaptation Summit, supported by city networks (representing 150 cities).
 Cities will commit to develop Climate Adaptation Strategies and implement NBS, Water resilience, and focus on the most vulnerable.
 In addition, cities will commit to share experiences and give technical assistance to 10 cities in the coming decade.
 During this Year of Action building capacity in 2 cities will have started; one is Accra, Ghana.
 Additionally, together with the Commission’s Locally Led Action Track, first steps will be made in developing a specific module in the academy portfolio on informal settlements.

-By 2030, 500 cities will have a comprehensive Climate Resilience Strategy and started implementing their adaptation action plans.
-They will do so by applying and upscaling the Adaptation Academy model (co-created by C40-Rotterdam), which will be unrolled via the regional Global Centre on Adaptation offices, which enables a tailormade approach.
+- Long-term target: By 2030, 500 cities will have a comprehensive Climate Resilience Strategy and have started implementing their adaptation action plans.
+They will do so by applying and upscaling the Adaptation Academy model (co-created by C40-Rotterdam), which will be unrolled via the regional Global Center on Adaptation offices, which enables a tailormade approach.
 Specific priority will be given to large- and medium-sized cities in Africa.
 Serving the first 50 cities in a programmatic way requires $10 million.
 In addition, each of the 500 nodal cities will support 1 medium-sized city per year (for 10 years) to become more water & climate resilient through a city-to-city learning program.
 This means that in total 5,000 cities will be equipped to adapt to climate change.

-Global Centre for Adaptation, C40, and the Global Resilient Cities Network.
+- Partners: Global Centre for Adaptation, C40, Global Resilient Cities Network and Deltares.

 Working with Cities4Forest and other partners, we will help a coalition of 60 cities integrate nature-based solutions (NBS) into spatial planning, investments, and infrastructure implementation to reduce their climate risks.
 We will develop toolkits, policy notes, and guidance documents.
 We will also set up a Project Preparation Facility (PPF) to disseminate these products, build the capacity of city stakeholders, provide customized technical assistance to cities, and eventually, deploy grants, loans, and equity for NBS projects.